 While renting, most of the expenses are taken care of by the landlord, you just had to be regular with your rent and electricity bills that were it.
 It seems the good days of low rent have to come to end.
 This great scenario has met its tragic end.
 These days renting a house has become so costly that there is a very thin, almost no economic difference between buying a house and renting one.

 The rental rates are touching the skies.
-The rate has gone so high that renting a house is almost unaffordable at certain places.
+The rate has gone so high that renting a house is almost non affordable at certain places.
 This trend is felt across the globe, in major cities.
 In the Indian city of Bangalore, known as Silicon Valley of India, where traditionally people preferred renting.
-Apartments in Bangalore have suddenly become an affordable and less costly alternative to rent.

 The renters have to cut back on everything just to pay the rent on time.
 They have to give up on many things just so they could have enough money to pay their dues.

 As per Zillow, people, when facing a high rent, usually cut back on discretionary and health care spending.
 While prevention is better than cure, people usually finding themselves short of money for preventative care.

 Yearly health checkups are the first victims of high rent, decisions to buy electronics and cars are also getting postponed.
 While renting is, in fact, the first step towards buying a home, where renters save money to pay the mortgage down payment.
 With high rent, a renter is not able to save enough to buy the house.